 LOGISTICS, SITE & ENERGY EFFICIENCY

-All materials used in the construction of our transportable homes are recycled, reconstituted or sourced/created sustainably.
-Rain water tanks are an optional feature for all of our homes, as are other environmentally conscious services such as solar hot water or solar/wind power.
-The quantum of insulation resulting from the Structurally Insulated Panels and double glazing we use means the ambient temperature of our homes is more stable and less prone to extremes (thus requiring less heating and cooling).
-And finally, the appliances we use and recommend all have maximum energy and efficiency ratings, and are included in the price of the homes.
+All materials used in the construction of our homes are recycled, reconstituted or sourced/created sustainably.
+Rainwater tanks are an optional feature for all of our homes, as are other environmentally conscious services such as solar hot water or solar/wind power.
+The quantum of insulation resulting from the structural insulated panels and double-glazing we use means the ambient temperature of our homes is more stable and less prone to extremes (thus requiring less heating and cooling).
+And finally, the appliances we use and recommend all have maximum energy and efficiency ratings, and are included in the price.

 PERMITS, COMPLIANCE & PROJECT MANAGEMENT

-Land subdivision will ultimately be determined by your local Council or Land Surveyor however Modscape can assist with the process of subdivision by drafting and submitting plans to Council on your behalf and offering advice on the best method of approach to this process.
+Land subdivision will ultimately be determined by your local council or land surveyor however Modscape can assist with the process of subdivision by drafting and submitting plans to council on your behalf and offering advice on the best method of approach to this process.

 We will arrange this for you using our building surveyor.
 We will also arrange the energy report and any other project specific reports using external consultants.

-Your local Council will advise whether or not you need a planning permit.
+Your local council will advise whether or not you need a planning permit.
 They will take into account heritage factors, the size of your block, the building envelope and the size of the modular home you are planning to build.

 PRICING, WARRANTIES & FINANCE